Frequently Asked Questions about Voter Registration and Voting

 Yes.
-But please take your ballot to the polling place or one of the San Mateo County Registration & Elections Division and turn it into the Election Officer in exchange for the right to vote a regular precinct ballot.
+But please take your ballot to the polling place or one of the San Mateo County Registration & Elections Division and turn it into the Poll Worker in exchange for the right to vote a regular precinct ballot.
 If you do not have your Vote by Mail ballot, you will be allowed to cast a "provisional" ballot at the polling place.
 Your provisional ballot will be counted after the elections officials confirm that you did not previously vote using your Vote by Mail ballot for that election.

 - Is it true that voter registration lists are used to select citizens for jury duty?

 - Why am I receiving multiple Jury Summons?

 - If I cancel my voter registration, can I be certain that I will not get a summons for jury duty?

 Yes.
 California State Statutes require that lists of registered voters be provided to the Jury Commissioner to be used for jury duty selection.